 How to become a Fine Dining Restaurant Bartender

 Love Food, Drinks, People and Customer Service?
-The Restaurant/Bar Industry is waiting for you!
-Most people like to set their sights high right out the gate.
-They want to be that all star Restaurant Bartender immediately!
-Unfortunately, sometimes that isn’t reality.
-Don’t fret however, working as a food runner, busser or server at a Restaurant first is probably the BEST thing you can do for yourself.
+Vancouver definitely has the appetite for great service which also means the restaurant and bar industry is just waiting for you!
+Most prospective bartenders like to set their sights high right out the gate.
+They want to be that all star, flashy bartender immediately!
+Unfortunately, sometimes that just isn’t reality.
+Don’t fret however, working as a food runner, bussing or serving at a restaurant first is probably the BEST thing you can do for yourself.

-Learning the foundation of what it means to work as a TEAM is essential in any kind of Hospitality environment.
-If you know how to deliver food, take orders, work with the kitchen and your management all in tandem, then it will make you a better Bartender in the long run.
-If your kitchen isn’t working with your expediters, who in turn aren’t working with the servers, who then don’t work with the Bartenders, the system breaks down quickly and guests will see this.
+Learning the foundations of what it means to work as a TEAM is essential to working in any kind of hospitality environment.
+If you know how to deliver food, take orders, work with the kitchen and your management all in tandem, then it will make you a better bartender in the long run.
+If your kitchen isn’t working with your expediters, who in turn aren’t working with the servers, who then don’t work with the bartenders, the system breaks down quickly and guests will see this.

 Keys to the Craft

 To become a great restaurant bartender you must learn the menu backwards and forwards, be sensitive to allergies and children if need be.
 Knowing the drink menu is imperative, the guest has a list in front of them, you better be able to speak to it with passion.
 Every drink requires the same amount of love and effort, so learn those recipes!
 Being able to stand at the Bar crafting drinks, while serving your guests at the Bar “The Wood,” whilst running food makes for an excellent Bartender.